 The concept of communism involves the State controlling everything, the so called “Dictatorship of the Proletariat” as Lenin called it.
 “The dictatorship is necessary because it is a case not of partial changes but of the very existence of the bourgeoisie,” says Trotsky.
 He wanted to destroy the class structure.
 Yet, somebody still needs to manage the affairs of a country.
 Again, I write with the benefit of hindsight.
 Speaking from an Irish position, I would not want the State to control everything.
 In the early 1990’s in Ireland, the State used to have direct control over a lot more industries than it now does.
 Take two examples.
 The State had a monopoly on air travel.
 One could only fly with Aer Lingus, our national airline.
-It lost huge sums of money every year which the taxpayer funded.
-Flights were up to IR£600 to fly from Dublin to London.
-As soon as competition came into the market, flight costs reduced, standards got better, inefficiencies in the State were reduced and everybody benefitted.
+It lost huge sums of money every year that the taxpayer funded.
+Flights user to cost up to IR£600 to fly from Dublin to London.
+As soon as competition came into the market after denationalisation , flight costs reduced, standards got better, inefficiencies in the State were reduced and everybody benefitted.
 Aer Lingus began making money by cutting costs etc. The second example is “Telecom Eireann”.
 This was a State company that used to control the entire phone network.
-If you wanted to get a second landline in the 1990’s in Ireland, you could be waiting months for an answer.
-The customer service was terrible.
+If you wanted to get a second landline in the 1990’s in Ireland, you could be waiting months to get one, if you got one at all.
 Again, once the market was liberalised, landlines were easier to acquire and the effect of competition improved the offer for the consumer.
 Are people really arguing that if the State held control of these two areas that Ireland would be better off?
 Bullshit.
 Maybe in fantasy Trotsky land.
 This is the problem with the critique of “Neo-liberalism”.
 It has become fashionable for leftists to assume that if we Nationalise industries, it will improve them.
 It will not.
 This has been proved many times over.
 This is not to say that criticising Neo-liberalism is wrong – it is not.
 The best example of it destroying Ireland was when we had to Nationalise private debt.
 This was a drastic error.
 That criticism is valid.
 However, Nationalising industry is not, and will not, be the solution.
-The so called “Nordic Model” is the best route forward.

 So, back to 1917-20 and the infamous “Dictatorship of the Proletariat”.
 Let us nail down this definition.
 It is the concept that the State should control everything.
 It is of critical importance to understand exactly what this was.
-Zizek tries to pull a sleight of hand by saying that Trotsky should have just changed the word “Dictatorship”.
+Zizek tries to pull a sleight of hand by saying that Trotsky should have just changed the word to “Dictatorship”.
 Nice try, Slavoj!
 Trotsky and Lenin wanted to end private enterprise and stop individuals from running their own businesses.
-Think about how much power and responsibility the State had.
+Think about how much power and responsibility the State had in Russia- it is a genuinely frightening concept.
 A child could tell you it would never work.
-Yet, major heavyweight intellectuals cannot get their brains around it.
+Yet, major heavyweight “intellectuals” cannot get their brains around it.
 The belief was that the power over all industry and politics would be in the hands of an undemocratic State Party.
-By definition, communism and democracy seem incompatible.
-A quick look around the globe and in history and we can see that it almost always has to be forced on people.
+By definition, democracy is utterly incompatible with the “Dictatorship of the proletariat”.

 Trotsky was not a believer in political parties having to earn a “socialist majority in a democratic parliament”.
 Instead, he thought that “political autocracy” was expedient.
 Trotsky employs some mind-blowing mental gymnastics in backing up his position.
 At one point, when discussing why they abandoned the constituent assembly, Trotsky says that it would have been pointless as so many of the working class were soldiers who were in the Russian army and not able to vote.
 Yes, Leon, that is a valid reason for not permitting a free and fair election.
 It would be funny if it were not to have such tragic consequences.